downshift-js/downshift/README.md

 - `disabled`: If this is set to true, then no event handlers will be returned from `getInputProps` and a `disabled` prop will be returned (effectively disabling the input).
+- `useAriaActiveDescendant`: If this is set to true, Downshift will add an `aria-activedescendant` attribute to the input matching the id of the currently highlighted item.
+This is false by default because some browsers have screen readers read the active descendant, at the same time that Downshift's built-in live region is reading the selected item.
+This leads to a "double reading" effect.

 #### `getLabelProps`